wizzhi/chronoline.js/README.md

-Trying to hack into a Sprint Overview Calendar
+Trying to hack for Scrum Backlog Overview
 =============

 * auto create "sections" of every 2 weeks as Sprints